MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/deepdive.md

 The project has a **Dependencies** node that contains **NuGet** and **SDK** nodes:

-- **NuGet** &ndash; the Xamarin.Forms and sqlite-net-pcl NuGet packages that have been added to the project.
+- **NuGet** &ndash; the Xamarin.Forms, Xamarin.Essentials, Newtonsoft.Json, and sqlite-net-pcl NuGet packages that have been added to the project.
 - **SDK** &ndash; the `NETStandard.Library` metapackage that references the complete set of NuGet packages that define .NET Standard.

 ::: zone-end